Wireless applications? At Dimac Red you can rely on smart technologies and services

-They can thus ensure compliancy, interoperability and quality assurance.
-Their solutions are compliant to
+They can thus ensure compliance, interoperability, and quality assurance.
+As a result, their solutions are compliant to

 - Microchip module certifications are transferrable

-Key advantages of Wi-Fi technology are low power consumption, small size, easy IoT implementations, secure cloud connections, high-quality certified modules and silicon.
-Microchip offers a variety of modules and their evaluation kits (ATWILC, ATWINC families for example).
+Key advantages of Wi-Fi technology are low power consumption, small size, easy IoT implementations, secure cloud connections, high-quality certified modules, and silicon.
+Microchip offers a variety of modules and evaluation kits (ATWILC, ATWINC families for example).